kevin-chalmers/set10108/labs/lab07/README.md

 5. Set kernel arguments.
 6. Run kernel - remember to set the work dimensions.
 7. Copy device memory back to host to get the results.
-8. Clean up resources.

 This will be our quite standard approach to working with OpenCL.
 We might iterate through some of these stages (running kernels and setting / getting results), but typically the process is the same.

 ## Matrix Multiplication

-This is more of an exercise than a straight tutorial.
-The kernel we are using is given is:
+This is more of an exercise than a tutorial.
+The kernel we are using is:

 ```opencl
 __kernel void simple_multiply(__global float *output_C, unsigned int width_A, unsigned int height_A, unsigned int width_B, unsigned int height_B, __global float *input_A, __global float *input_B)